SinghGunkar/indexes-game/README.md

 # Indexes

-* Link to game can be found [here](https://gunkar-singh-indexes-game.herokuapp.com/)
+* The link the to game can be found [here](https://gunkar-singh-indexes-game.herokuapp.com/)
-* Match making is done automaticaly, you will be paried with the next person that opens the link above
+* Matchmaking is done automatically, you will be paired with the next person that opens the link above
 * Use a web browser to view
 * The app is deployed using Heroku's free tier and may time out during multiplayer